php-debugbar/php-debugbar/UPGRADE.md

  - Removed Assetic collection (use getAssets() directly if needed)
  - Removed RequireJS support
  - Removed captureVar and renderCapturedVar from DebugBarVarDumper

+### Other changes
+ - Storage now uses json instead of serialize, so old data cannot be read.